elennick/addressbook/README.md

 * I am logging PII which is fine since this is all sample data and a test app but in a real situation I would be very careful about ever logging phone numbers, names, emails, etc and would instead try to limit logs to arbitrary platform identifiers.
 * There are a lot of unchecked scenarios and most of this just works happy path.
 In most Spring apps like this I would spend more time creating error handling using <b>@ControllerAdvice</b> and creating a lot of tests to validate the scenarios that might throw errors.
 * There is currently no authorization of any kind on the raw APIs at `/api/users`.
 This is something that most real APIs would require and I would potentially use Spring Security to implement that here or would check authorization somewhere further up the chain in an API Gateway.
+* There are some `TODO` comments and `UnsupportedOperationException` exceptions in the project.
+I intentionally left these things to give an idea of where I know improvements are needed or where I would assume the API might expand.
+If I was actively working on a branch or a set of changes I would use these to indicate where I am still working or intend to work/cleanup.
+I try not to leave these things in for final PRs and merges into `main`.

 ## TODO
 This section is just to give an idea of further refactoring and improvements I would make were I to continue this project.
 It's definitely not exhaustive: